Almighty-Mose/date-planner/NOTES.md

 I want a quiz that displays progress through the quiz and answers in a sidebar while you're taking the quiz.
 I want it to have a top-level state, perhaps in the Redux store, so the quiz and sidebar share state.
-I want it to be routed, via question URLs, which would make it possible to 'back up' through the quiz.
 It will contain these questions: (make em cheeky!)
 Price - $, $$, $$$, $$\$\$
 Distance - 5, 10, 15, 20 miles/ranges